nfeldl/nfeldl.github.io/collections/_news/2018-07-25-surface-energy-flux-perspective-on-precipitation.md

 ---
-title: Surface-energy-flux perspective on the sensitivity of global precipitation
+title: "Revisiting the surface-energy-flux perspective on the sensitivity of global precipitation to climate change"
 location:
 participants:
 - Nick Siler (OSU)